 MA Student Spotlight

-3 things I have with me at all times: My two cell phones, my mom’s ring, my glasses
+3 things I have with me at all times: Cell phone, coffee, my smile

 PsyD Student Spotlight

-3 things I have with me at all times: Phone, purpose, support of my loved ones
+3 things I have with me at all times: My cell phone, my laptop, and my purse

 Interested in being featured in the next Student Spotlight?